-• The data informed the CSI plan by guiding the root cause analysis towards intensive tutoring, as a viable research-based strategy that would increase student math skills credit completion and, therefore graduation rates.
+• The data informed the CSI plan by guiding the root cause analysis towards intensive tutoring as a viable research-based strategy that would increase student math skills, credit completion and therefore, graduation rates.
 The data revealed that students who participated in tutoring had 50% more credits completed than those who did not.
 As a result, Goal 1 Action 3 in the LCAP provides for intensive tutoring.

 • The educational partners were engaged in the process through meetings held by leadership sharing the data and eliciting consultation from ELAC, PAC, staff and student groups.
 Our discussions centered on equity for all students with regards to learning expectations, obstacles to achieving their potential, and access to quality materials and instructional support such as tutoring.
 Additionally, as a professional network of DASS independent study schools, we reviewed graduation data using the fishbone protocol.
 This helped to reveal root causes.
-A deeper dive was done with the fishbone protocol with our admin team around credit completion rates and the potential resource inequities questions helped frame our analysis.
+A deeper dive around credit completion rates was done using a fishbone protocol with our admin team.
+The potential resource inequities questions helped frame our analysis.
 We then engaged our educational partners, PAC/ELAC parents, students, teachers, classified and administration, in the analysis of the data.
 This led to their support for Goal 1 Action 3, which is assigning intensive tutoring for students as the means to improve the graduation rate.